Encampment

 The Facility

-Gowen Field Joint Air National Guard Base has hosted the Idaho Wing Mountain Eagle Encampment for the last 8 years.
-The Army and Air National Guard has provided Cadet Encampment Students with truly unforgettable experiences year after year.
+Gowen Field Joint National Guard Base has hosted the Idaho Wing Mountain Eagle Encampment for the last 8 years.
+The Army and Air National Guard have provided Cadet Encampment Students with truly unforgettable experiences year after year.

 Barracks